Xanathar's Guide to Everything

-Xanathar's Guide to Everything is a sourcebook for the 5th edition of the Dungeons & Dragons fantasy role-playing game published in 2017.
+Xanathar's Guide to Everything is a sourcebook published in 2017 for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
 It acts as a supplement to the 5th edition Dungeon Master's Guide and the Player's Handbook.

 Contents

 The book adds a variety of options for both players and Dungeon Masters along with marginalia by the Xanathar of Waterdeep.